kylegraupe/uas-rtcv/README.md

    - nginx.conf file controls the functionality of the NGINX Server.
 There should be a block for the RTMP Server, which will specify the location of the Listening Port (typically 1935).

 ## EXECUTION:
-- open: Local RTMP Server application.
+- launch: Local RTMP Server application.
 This will facilitate the connection from the drone.
 - navigate to transmission tab on DJI RC2. select 'Live Streaming Platforms' and select 'RTMP'.
   - currently working with high FPS and low latency on the following settings:
     - Frequency: 2.4 GHz
     - Channel Mode: Auto
     - Resolution: 720p (only option)
     - Bit Rate: 5 Mbps
+  - Press 'Start Live Stream'
 - Endpoints:
-  - runs without UI: stream_processing_threaded.py
-  - runs deprecated veriion: main.py
+  - primary endpoint: main.py
+    - ensure environment and application variables are customized appropriately in **settings.py**
+  - testing endpoint: test_executive.py
+    - this will run all unit tests and eventually integration tests prior

 ## REFERENCES
 - Model Training Conducted in Kaggle Jupyter Notebook Environment: